NixOS/nix/doc/manual/src/architecture/store/store.md

 # Store

-A Nix store is a collection of *store objects*.
+A Nix store is a collection of *store objects* which refer to one another.

-## Store Object

-A store object can hold

-- arbitrary *data*
-- *references* to other store objects.

-Nix makes no distinction if store objects are build inputs, build results, or build tasks.
+These store objects can hold arbitrary data, and Nix makes no distinction if they are used as build inputs, build results, or build tasks.

-Store objects are [immutable][immutable-object]: once created, they do not change until they are deleted.

-## Reference

-A store object reference is an [opaque][opaque-data-type], [unique identifier][unique-identifier]:
-The only way to obtain references is by adding or building store objects.
-A reference will always point to exactly one store object.

 ## Operations